1. League Fees

 3.1 Each team must be affiliated with a Christian church within Metro Vancouver (see Statement of Faith).

-3.3 Each team must have a Team Captain and at least one Assistant Captain to serve as the point of contact between the league and the team.
+3.3 Each team must have a Team Captain and at least one Assistant Captain (up to a maximum of two assistant captains) to serve as the point of contact between the league and the team.
 All captains and assistant captains must fall under the “Church-based Player” category below.
 Captains are responsible for ensuring that their team meets the league’s code of conduct.

 3.4 Churches unable to form a full team roster may potentially be allowed to combine with another church.
 However, this will require a special request with the league, and decisions will be made on a case-by-case basis.
 Please contact the league for further inquiry.